Safe With God: When God’s Will Feels Risky

-How to Find God’s Will When He Sends You into the Storm
+When God Sends You Into the Storm

-We typically focus on the next part of the story, the part in which Jesus approaches on the water, pulls Peter from the depths, and calms the storm.
-But on this sunny afternoon, I see only the beginning of this story: Jesus intentionally sent his disciples into a storm.
+We typically focus on the next part of the story, the part in which Jesus approaches while walking on the water, pulls Peter from the waves, and calms the storm.

 This story gets me thinking about Jesus’ character.
 It becomes blatantly clear that God’s will is not always safe.